I admit, any occasion is good to drink champagne because it’s my favourite drink!

 It's exciting and disturbing at the same time.

 I’m very much in demand for interviews, for the moment I don’t measure the impact on my blog and my life in general.

-I’ve never searched for fame, even if I like to stand out; I often prefer loneliness and lock myself in my cocoon, but when I made the choice to create a blog, I knew that I should manage the public exposure.
+I’ve never searched fame, even if I like to stand out; I often prefer loneliness and lock myself in my cocoon, but when I made the choice to create a blog, I knew that I would have to manage the public exposure.
 With this media whirlwind I learn to control my emotions.
 A new experience ...

 A great opportunity for my blog, I’m incredibly grateful to the people who encouraged and supported me.
 Not to mention all the messages of hope and love that I receive.
 Being able to share my experience to inspire other people, that’s the reason of my blog.